The Princess and the Pea (2002 film): Plot

-War and famine have destroyed the glory of the old Kingdom of Corazion, since the story of how a princess was discovered by a pea became lost in the process.
-Sebastian, the royal raven, tries to restore the story using an old tapestry found by a young Prince Rollo of Arveya, but it is partially torn.
-It is written that if the Legend of the Pea is lost, the Kingdom will fall under the reign of the 18th king, who unfortunately happens to be Prince Laird, the selfish and greedy eldest son of the old King Windham.
-With the help of Sebastian and Rollo, Laird’s noble and kind younger brother, Prince Heath, is crowned King in accordance with the law of being the “first” son to enter the throne room.
-Heath proves to be a far fairer ruler by sentencing Laird to become ruler of the Pig Kingdom, where the older brother vows revenge.
+War and famine have destroyed the glory of the old Kingdom of Corazion since the story of how a princess was discovered by a pea became lost.
+It is written that if the Legend of the Pea is lost, the Kingdom will fall under the reign of the 18th king, who happens to be the selfish and greedy Prince Laird.
+With the help of the royal raven Sebastian and the young Prince Rollo of Arveya, Laird's noble and kind younger brother, Prince Heath, is crowned King by being the "first" son to enter the throne room.
+Heath sentences Laird to become ruler of the Pig Kingdom, where the older brother vows revenge.